arash-simuland/cedars/simulation_development/README.md

 This directory contains the development of the CedarSim hospital inventory management simulation system.

-## Current Status: Discrete Event Simulation Implementation
+## Current Status: Pre-Simulation Structure Framework Complete

-We have implemented a discrete event simulation framework with the following key components:
+We have implemented the pre-simulation structure framework with the following key components:

+**ARCHITECTURE SEPARATION:**
+- **This module**: Creates OBJECT STRUCTURE and NETWORK TOPOLOGY
+- **SimPy module**: Handles actual SIMULATION EXECUTION (separate)
+- **AntologyGenerator**: Pre-simulation setup tool (NOT part of simulator)

 ### Core Architecture